Employment and employee benefits in Switzerland: overview

 Carers (including those of disabled children and adult dependants)?

 Under mandatory public laws, women are not allowed to work (and employers cannot employ women at this time) for a period of eight weeks after they have given birth.
 Moreover, they have a right to a total of 14 weeks of maternity leave after they have given birth.
-If a woman chooses to take her maternity leave, the state pays her a compensation amounting to 80% of her average last salary during a 98-day time period from the date of birth (cantonal legislation may provide further protection).
+If a woman chooses to take her maternity leave, and provided she fulfils the statutory requirements, the state pays her a compensation amounting to 80% of her average last salary during a 98-day time period from the date of birth (cantonal legislation may provide further protection).
 The compensation is currently capped at CHF196 per day.
-Whether the employer must make top-up payments is unclear.

 There are additional statutory rules protecting women during pregnancy and following birth.
 In particular, a pregnant woman is protected against dismissal during the whole pregnancy and for 16 weeks following birth.